Giyani

+In recent years the villages that form part of Greater Giyani have undergone significant development, which has included upgraded road networks and other public infrastructure, economic development, and private property development.
+These developments have demonstrated a potential city status for Giyani in the coming years, if the development rate is maintained.

+The Giyani CBD is nicknamed Benstore, and this name is commonly used by residents of the region.
+Greater Giyani is rich with Tsonga culture and cultural activities.
+Giyani, as the main area, and the rest of the Greater Giyani region is Administered by the Greater Giyani Local Municipality.

 History

 Giyani was established during the 1960s as the capital city of Gazankulu, on land belonging to the Homu Royal Family.
 The Risinga Community (under headman Chabalala) originally came from the Elim district, next to the township of Waterval.

 The Old Parliament Buildings in Giyani, the ministerial houses, and the Palace of the chief minister of Gazankulu were built on what used to be the Chief's Kraal and headquarters of the Risinga Community.
 Across the main road, the Risinga Community used to drive their herds of cattle for grazing at a place known today as Giyani Golf Course.
 Giyani Section E, Section A, Sections D1 and D2, and the CBD of Giyani, known as Bendstore, were villages of the Risinga Community.
 The Risinga Community was forcefully removed from their land during the 1960s in order to make way for the new capital of Gazankulu, and they were relocated to the foothills of Man'ombe Mountain in Homu Block 14 and Makoxa Village with their chief, Hosi Homu Chabalala.